Fuck you, Paranormal Activity.

 The answer, it transpires, is uhhh kinda.
 A for effort, C for execution.
 But that’s not to say that there isn’t some very interesting work here.

 As is often the trouble with portmanteau films, what you get is very much a mixed bag.
 Indeed the first 10 minutes of V/H/S in which the wraparound story is established is incredibly hard going.
-In an effort to instill a sense of rawness, a sense of the visceral, Adam Wingard’s set-up of a gang of criminals breaking into an old man’s house to find a mysterious videotape is about as nasty a succession of hard edits as I’ve ever seen.
+In an effort to instil a sense of rawness, a sense of the visceral, Adam Wingard’s set-up of a gang of criminals breaking into an old man’s house to find a mysterious videotape is about as nasty a succession of hard edits as I’ve ever seen.
 The grainy, blurry images and jagged cuts quickly bring on a sense of nausea and I feared if this perpetuated for two solid hours I simply wouldn’t be able to make it.
 Fortunately, the films within the film each take on different sensibilities, and, as the framing device is tempered by these smaller features, it too becomes effective.
 Still, without doubt Wingard’s work here is the grittiest.

 Which brings us to the tapes-within-the-tape.
 Viewed by members of Wingard’s hooligans, we watch the five other stories; David Bruckner’s Amateur Night, Ti West’s Second Honeymoon, Glenn McQuaid’s Tuesday The 17th, Joe Swanberg’s laboriously titled The Sick Thing That Happened To Emily When She Was Younger and Radio Silence’s 10/31/98.